Help & Advice

 2. Switch your TV to the DVD recorder's playback channel (as if you were watching a DVD)

-3. Line in iconSet your DVD recorder to the SCART input using the remote control - this may be labeled "Line In/AUX/AV" feed.
-Refer to your DVD recorder's manual if you're in doubt.
-Once you've set the recorder to the SCART feed, you should see the output of your set-top box on your TV via your DVD recorder.
+3. Line in iconSet your DVD recorder to the SCART input using the remote control – this may be labelled “Line In/AUX/AV” feed.
+Refer to your DVD recorder’s manual if you’re in doubt.
+Once you’ve set the recorder to the SCART feed, you should see the output of your set-top box on your TV via your DVD recorder.

 4. That should be it - record a test sample onto DVD and play it back.